-The Collège des médecins du Québec still requires patients be enrolled in a study in order to access medical cannabis.
+The Collège des médecins du Québec no longer requires patients to be enrolled in a study in order to access medical cannabis.
 The field of medical cannabis still requires much more research and your participation in these studies helps ensure that cannabis is treated as a prescribed medication and pros and cons of using cannabis are captured.

 At Santé Cannabis we create treatment plans detailing types of medical cannabis, dosing, and method of administration.
 We create individualized plans understanding the specifics of certain products, and these specific products will not necessarily be available at the SQDC.

-Retail sale of cannabis (in storefronts) is not currently legal.
+Retail sale of cannabis (in storefronts) is currently legal.

 Only Licensed Producers authorized for commercial sale by Health Canada, and they must deliver product to their clients through the mail, clients cannot walk in and talk to anyone.
 Santé Cannabis provides support when selecting the right producer and strains.

 In Quebec, you can purchase cannabis in-store or online at the SQDC.
 Each province has its own legal shops, some are private, while others are governmental.